andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/analyzing-swift-protocol-extensions-and-c-abstract-classes.md

 }
 ```

-Right off, you might be asking, &#8220;Should a marathon runner have to be able to swim and cycle??&#8221;.
-It's a great question, and I'll address it further down in the article when I discuss [&#8220;refactoring for enhanced composability with Swift protocol extensions&#8221;][3].
+Right off, you might be asking, "Should a marathon runner have to be able to swim and cycle??&#8221;.
+It's a great question, and I'll address it further down in the article when I discuss ["refactoring for enhanced composability with Swift protocol extensions&#8221;][3].

 <a name="model-with-swift" class="jump-target"></a>